10 Home Theater Ideas To Use Right Now

 Then repeat that walk for the other 2 speakers and mark those.

 The idea here is that the point of visual reflection in the mirror is also where the sound from your speaker is reflecting to your seating position.

-By placing acoustic panels in those spots you marked, it’ll help dampen the unwanted sounds.
-I guarantee by doing this you’ll notice a difference immediately.
+By placing acoustic panels in those spots you marked, it’ll help dampen the unwanted sounds that could be affecting your audio quality.
+With doing this you may notice a difference immediately.

 Do Your Eyes Get Tired While Watching TV?
 Do This

 A common issue with TVs is that they aren’t typically calibrated right out of the box.
 Many displays are set with the backlight at the maximum value possible.